 As a result of the economic disruptions triggered by the COVID-19 pandemic, the number of hours worked decreased 9% in 2020.
 This marks the first decrease in hours worked since 2009.
-The decreased hours worked partially accounts for a 10% decrease in preventable work deaths in 2020, now totaling 4,113.
-This is the first decrease since 2013.
-Even with this one year decrease, since 2011 the number of preventable work deaths has increased 5%, while the death rate per 100,000 workers has remained unchanged.
-In addition to preventable fatal work injuries, 651 homicides and suicides occurred in the workplace in 2020.
+Hours worked in 2021 recovered 5% from 2020 levels but are still down 4% from 2019 levels.
+The increased hours worked in 2021 partially accounts for a 6% increase in preventable work deaths in 2021, now totaling 4,472.
+The preventable death rate increased from 3.0 in 2020 to 3.1 per 100,000 workers in 2021.
+Since 2011, the number of preventable work deaths has increased over 14%, while the death rate per 100,000 workers has increased 3%.
+In addition to preventable fatal work injuries, 718 homicides and suicides occurred in the workplace in 2021.
 These intentional injuries are not included in the preventable-injury estimates.

 - Data Table